qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 object instead.

 For these methods to work, the layer must be in editing mode.
-To start the editing mode, use the is :func:`startEditing() <qgis.core.QgsVectorLayer.startEditing>` method.
-To stop editing, use the :func:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` or `rollBack() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.rollBack`_ methods.
+To start the editing mode, use the :func:`startEditing() <qgis.core.QgsVectorLayer.startEditing>` method.
+To stop editing, use the :func:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` or :func:`rollBack() <qgis.core.QgsVectorLayer.rollBack>` methods.
 The first one will commit all your changes to the data source, while the second one will discard them and will not modify the data source at all.

 To find out whether a layer is in editing mode, use the :func:`isEditable() <qgis.core.QgsVectorLayer.isEditable>` method.